lopezleandro03/ai-assisted-groceries-cart/README.md

-## AI Assisted Groceries Cart
+# AI Assisted Groceries Cart

-This project is a starting point for a Flutter application enhanced with help of GitHub Copilot to create a AI assisted groceries cart.
+This project is a starting point for a Flutter application enhanced with help of GitHub Copilot to create a AI assisted groceries cart which simulates the input from a barcode scanner as you walk-thru a store and scan products(or buy online).
+The app generates nutritional insights and recipes based on your cart's products with help of Azure OpenAI.

+This represents a fictitious use case, the intent is to demonstrate the performance of GitHub Copilot developing Dart / Flutter cross-platform apps.

+## Getting started with Flutter:

 A few resources to get you started if this is your first Flutter project: